 What are the symptoms of Coronavirus (COVID-19)?

-The virus can cause symptoms such as fever, cough and shortness of breath.
+The virus can cause symptoms such as fever, cough and shortness of breath or difficulty breathing.
 Some patients only show mild symptoms and recover, but others have developed life-threatening complications like pneumonia.

 How can you avoid COVID-19?